 - Neurologic changes: This medication can affect the nervous system, causing you to feel drowsy, dizzy, or confused.
 Notify your provider if you are feeling different.

 Sexual & Reproductive Concerns

 This medication may affect your reproductive system, resulting in the menstrual cycle or sperm production becoming irregular or stopping permanently.
 Women may experience menopausal effects including hot flashes and vaginal dryness.
 In addition, the desire for sex may decrease during treatment.
 You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
 Discuss these options with your oncology team.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 3 months after treatment, even if your menstrual cycle stops or you believe you are not producing sperm.
+Effective birth control is necessary during treatment and for at least 3 months after treatment for men and through 1 ovulation cycle for women, even if your menstrual cycle stops or you believe you are not producing sperm.
 You should consult with your healthcare team before breastfeeding while receiving this medication.